Painful intelligence: What AI can tell us about human suffering: Medical and psychological definitions suffering

 One approach distinguishes three kinds of pain: physical pain, social pain, and psychological pain.\footnote{\citep{papini2015behavioral,eisenberger2004rejection,macdonald2009social}.
 Pain based on empathy when one sees others hurting, or ``vicarious'' pain, could be added to the list \citep{singer2004empathy}.} An interesting emphasis in this line of research is that all these different kinds of pain are neurally very similar in the sense that the brain areas responsible are the same.\footnote{However, see \citet{iannetti2013beyond,wager2016pain} for criticism of the reverse inference used in that work. \citet{iannetti2010neuromatrix} argue that the brain network considered may be more related to detection of saliency (i.e.\ how much attention a stimulus attracts).} Here, physical pain is primarily due to physical damage to the body, but it can also be felt when there is a strong anticipation of such physical damage (think about going to a dentist), reminiscent of the IASP definition.
 In contrast, social pain is an unpleasant feeling due to social exclusion or rejection.
 Psychological pain is largely the same as what I call mental pain or suffering, and attempt to define here.

 Importantly for our purposes, in such an approach, mental or psychological pain is often assumed to be due to \textit{reward loss}, defined as follows\citenew{papini2015behavioral} \begin{quote} [Reward loss is] a negative discrepancy between expected and obtained rewards. \end{quote} In other words, reward loss happens when you expect a reward but don't get it, and it leads to mental pain.
 Reward loss can also be called \textit{frustration}, although sometimes this term is reserved for the actual suffering caused by reward loss.
 This provides one important computational viewpoint: reward loss is a function of computations involving expectations, observations of the obtained reward, and their difference.
 An alternative approach emphasizes how suffering is related to our person, or self.
-Psychological or mental pain has been characterized as an aversive state of high self-awareness of inadequacy,\citenew{baumeister1990suicide,orbach2003mental} or a negative appraisal of an inability or deficiency of the self.\citenew{meerwijk2011toward} This is analogue to IASP definition of physical pain in the sense that there is ``damage'', but on a more mental level, to our image of ourselves as a psychological and social entity.\footnote{In this line of research, typical in the philosophy of medicine and bioethics, suffering is sometimes seen as something particularly strong \citep{degrazia1998suffering,hoffmaster2014understanding}, in particular stronger than any pain typically encountered in everyday life.
-I don't follow such a definition here: Suffering can be very mild or very strong.}
+Psychological or mental pain has been characterized as an aversive state of high self-awareness of inadequacy,\citenew{baumeister1990suicide,orbach2003mental} or a negative appraisal of an inability or deficiency of the self.\citenew{meerwijk2011toward} This is analogous to the IASP definition of physical pain in the sense that there is ``damage'', even if purely mental, to one's image of oneself as a psychological and social entity.\footnote{In this line of research, typical in the philosophy of medicine and bioethics, suffering is sometimes seen as something particularly strong \citep{degrazia1998suffering,hoffmaster2014understanding}, in particular stronger than any pain typically encountered in everyday life.
+I don't follow such a definition here: in this book, suffering can be very mild or very strong.}